Hakumon - the symbol of Chuo University

 Chuo University was founded as Igirisu Horitsu Gakko (the English Law School) in 1885, in the aftermath of the Meiji Restoration, through efforts led by a group of 18 young attorneys dedicated to the cause of Fostering the ability to Apply Knowledge to Practice.

 At the time, French law was the prevailing judicial system in Japan, but in the opinion of these young attorneys, studying British and American law, which was closely intertwined with the social reality, would be more useful in establishing a judicial system in Japan and achieving modernization than studying French law.
-Their vision was to nurture human resources that would be ideally suited to modern society through education at the Igirisu Horitsu Gakko.
+Their vision was to nurture talent that would be ideally suited to modern society through education at the Igirisu Horitsu Gakko.

 The enthusiasm brought by these preeminent and sharp-minded legal academics to their lectures, along with the school’s emphasis on the practical application of learning, attracted many young men who aspired to be lawyers, seeking to bring about a fair and just society.
 These men took to their studies with diligence, and following graduation assumed their places in the wider world.